We Provide Urgent Emergency Dentistry

 Are Dental Emergencies Covered by Insurance?

 Because dental emergencies can vary wildly, it’s nearly impossible to discern the cost of treatment without first examining your mouth.
-In most cases, your insurance will cover at least the partial cost of treatment, but it’s difficult to say for sure one way or the other without your coming in for an appointment.
+In most cases, your insurance will cover at least the partial cost of treatment, but it’s difficult to say for sure one way or the other without first coming in for an appointment.
 At your visit, Dr. Strohman will carefully and thoroughly examine your mouth and determine what treatment is necessary.
 From there, our experienced and friendly team will do our best to minimize the amount you’ll have to pay out of pocket.

 Will I Need a Root Canal?

 Believe it or not, root canal therapy is actually one of the most common ways of treating a severe toothache.
-A root canal is required when decay or damage reach the delicate center of the tooth (called the pulp), where the nerve is located.
+A root canal is required when decay or damage reaches the delicate center of the tooth (called the pulp), where the nerve is located.
 While this procedure, in which the damaged pulp is removed, has a daunting reputation, the truth is that you have nothing to worry about.
-Before the treatment begins, you’ll be numbed up with plenty of local anesthetic.
+Before the treatment begins, you’ll be numbed up with a local anesthetic.
 In fact, the pain so often associated with root canals typically comes from the toothache that warrants the procedure in the first place.

 How Can I Prepare for a Dental Emergency?